CALL NOW

 The state in which you live will determine whether you file a lawsuit against your own insurance company or that of the liable motorist’s.
 Working with experienced and dedicated legal representation can ensure you fully understand your situation and the steps you need to take.

-Is Suing Nationwide The Same As An Insurance Claim?
+Is Suing Nationwide the Same as an Insurance Claim?

 A personal injury claim, or auto accident claim, is what a car accident victim files with an insurance company in order to seek compensation for damages.
 How much a victim is eligible for will depend on policy limits, the extent of damage, and coverage.